roelfie/dotfiles/README.md

 the app-id can be found using `mas list`.

+### Upgrading pre-installed packages

+See the section on pre-installed packages below.
+Summary: pre-installed packages are not brew-managed and therefore hard (or impossible?) to upgrade.
+If you want to use the newest version of a pre-installed package you should first install the package with homebrew.
+You will then end up with the different versions of the same package, in two different locations (the pre-installed one and the brew one).
+As long as the homebrew version appears first on the PATH, the system will use that version.
+And from then on you can use homebrew to upgrade the package.

 ### dotbot

 Running the dotbot install script will update our packages (brews) when new versions are available.